hotosm/oam-uploader/README.md

   </h3>
 </div>

-The Uploader Interface allows users to upload imagery to be processed and catalogged by the [OpenAerialMap Catalog](https://docs.openaerialmap.org/catalog/) through a form.
+The Uploader Interface allows users to upload imagery that will be processed and stored in an [OpenImageryNetwork](https://github.com/openimagerynetwork/oin-metadata-spec) compatible bucket through a form.
 This web application requires the [Uploader API](https://github.com/hotosm/oam-uploader-api) to be running, and requires a token issued by the [Token Manager](https://github.com/hotosm/oam-uploader-admin).
 Before proceeding, we suggest you read the ecosystem docs.

 ## Development environment
 To set up the development environment for this website, you'll need to install the following on your system: